facebook/sapling/README.md

 *Warning: This plugin is not yet stabilized.
 Use to help me identify bugs, but it will be a few weeks before its fully stable.*

 *Project status as of 5/27:*  Pretty solid, but a bit slow - can losslessly convert most major scenarios and can handle projects up to several thousand commits.
-Submodules and octopus merges in Git are not handled.
+Submodules in Git are not handled.
 See TODO.txt for full list of things I'm working on.

 Hg-Git Mercurial Plugin